cmp-202/ssh2shell/README.md

 There are two ways to add event handlers:

-1. Add handller functions to the host object (See requirments at start of readme).
+1. Add handler functions to the host object (See requirments at start of readme).
  * These event handlers will only be run for the currently connected host.Important to understand in a multi host setup.
  * Within the host event functions `this` is always referencing the ssh2shell instance at run time.
  * Instance variables and functions are available through `this` including the Emitter functions like